-Want to know more about different whitening methods and how effective they are?
+If you’re in the UK, click here to find a dentist available in your area Want to know more about different whitening methods and how effective they are?
 We covered this topic in much more detail in our guide to teeth whitening.

 If your teeth are not just discoloured but also crooked or chipped, you may want to kill two birds with one stone by getting veneers.
 These thin covers are placed directly onto your existing teeth.
 They can be made to match your natural teeth if you just need one or two, or you can transform your smile with veneers across all your visible teeth.

 Whatever the shade of your teeth now, you can help prevent any further yellowing by taking good care of them.
 This means brushing your teeth twice a day and flossing at least daily.
 Use a fluoride toothpaste as this helps strengthen enamel.
 You can also use mouthwash, but don’t rinse immediately after brushing since this can wash the fluoride away.